 App – I have stood at many graveside services and reminded everyone of that great truth that John wrote here in Rev 14.

-- But John says from now on because these are people who become believers in Jesus in the Tribulation and will wonder if they have missed
+- John says from now on because these are people who will become believers in Jesus in the Tribulation and will wonder if they missed the resurrection.

-- The key is in understanding that we are blessed because we die in the Lord!
+- The key is in understanding that we are blessed because we live in the Lord and we die in the Lord!

 Psalm 116:15, Precious in the sight of the Lord is the death of His godly ones.